Here are the most popular New Year’s Resolutions in 2023 - NewsBreak

 1. Exercise more – 52%

 Brace yourself for a busier gym — at least for the first few weeks of the year.
-52% of participants said they wanted to hit the gym more this year.
+Fifty-two percent of participants said they wanted to hit the gym more this year.

 2. Eat healthier – 50%

 Exercise alone can only do so much.
-Coming in at number 2, survey respondents are hoping to eat more homecooked meals.Oregonians can expect a small deduction in their next paycheck.
-Here’s why.
+Coming in at number 2, survey respondents are hoping to eat more home-cooked meals.New Pennsylvania laws taking effect in 2023

 3. Lose weight – 40%

-Keeping with the health trend, another goal on Americans’ mind is losing weight.
+Keeping with the health trend, another goal on Americans’ minds is losing weight.
 In a country where two-thirds of people are overweight or obese, this may not come as a shock.

 4. Save more money – 39%

 With inflation hitting highs it hasn’t in decades, this one shouldn’t come as a shock.
 According to some exerts, inflation rose about 6% in the past 12 months.
-But even without inflation, many people elect to tighten up their wallets in the new year.OLCC shares changes to recreational marijuana production, sales in 2023
+But even without inflation, many people elect to tighten up their wallets in the new year.Show Me the Money: Keeping finance New Year’s resolutions

 Comments / 0